VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart1Chapter10.md

 ### Attributes of Window Elements

-According to Windows XP/Windows 2000, MiniGUI has the following window
+MiniGUI defines the following window elements:
-elements:

 ##### Table 1 Window elements and their names in configuration file and codes